 Mentors and Advisors

 FootCare by Nurses mentors include the Berthiaume Institute which is part of the UMass Isenberg School of Management, the Springfield SBA, the Franklin County CDC, Valley Venture Mentors, Dr. Julia Overstreet, and a network of amazing Canadian nurses who belong to the CAFCN.
-The faculty and faculty and staff from the University of Massachusetts have also been instrumental in helping Kate learn to do and facilitate nursing science.
-We also learn a lot from those who honour us by inviting us to do their care.
+The faculty and staff from the University of Massachusetts have also been instrumental in helping Kate learn to do and facilitate nursing science.
+We also learn a lot from those who honor us by inviting us to do their care.
 We are incredibly grateful for all the support and encouragement we receive.